Ryanlin2/Computer_Systems/Computer_Systems/OS/Heap.md

 ---
 ### Description
 ---
 The heap is where dynamically allocated memory resides.
-When a program needs memory during execution, through [[Computer_Systems/malloc]] in c or new in Java, it comes from the heap.
+When a program needs memory during execution, through [[System-level programming/malloc|malloc]] in c or new in Java, it comes from the heap.

 You also need to deallocate [[free]]